 This patient is negative for loss of SMN1 copy number.
 Complete loss of SMN1 is causative in spinal muscular atrophy (SMA).
-Two copies of SMN1 were detected in this individual, which significantly reduces the risk of being an SMA carrier.
-Parallel testing to assess the presence of an SMN1 duplication allele was also performed to detect a single nucleotide polymorphism (SNP), c.\3+80T>G, in intron 7 of the SMN1 gene.
-This individual was found to be negative for this change and is therefore, at a decreased risk of being a silent (2+0) carrier, see SMA Table for residual risk estimates based on ethnicity.
+Three or more copies of SMN1 were detected in this individual, which is considered a negative copy number result.
+Parallel testing to assess the presence of an SMN1 duplication allele was also performed to detect a single nucleotide polymorphism (SNP), g.27134T>G, in intron 7 of the SMN1 gene.
+This individual was found to be positive for this change; however, in individuals with three or more copies of SMN1, the absence or presence of this SNP does not modify residual risk.

-SMA Table: Carrier detection and residual risk estimates before and after testing for c.\3+80T>G
+SMA Table: SMA Carrier detection and residual risk estimates